zackdraws/zackdraws.github.io/README.md

 	  as long as you name the files like this and put them into folders they'll go right into the site that way I don't have to keep changing the file name and also the file.

+### Styles.css
+Styles.css isn't an html website page it controls the settings of the html Styles controls the css of website
+### JS
+For the lightbox feature to work I just used the lightbox js and it connects through the html on the site

+        - Lightbox.js = javascript for 'lightbox' effect

 # Portfolio Pages

 ## Animation.html